turingschool/full-circle/README.md

 > - app/controllers/concerns/authorize.rb
 > - app/controllers/session_controller.rb

-OAuth happens right now via the omniauth gem with a github provider **(found in the omniauth.rb config file)**.
-The hope is this will make moving to the Census provider somewhat painless.
+OAuth happens right now via the omniauth gem with the Census provider **(found in the omniauth.rb config file)**.

-When a user clicks on the login button on the homepage this initiates the Github callback loop.
+When a user clicks on the login button on the homepage this initiates the Census callback loop.
 When a user is Authorized they are rerouted through the session_controller.
 When a session is created a user is then rerouted based on their role **(found in authorize.rb)**

 A user in the Full Circle database will maintain state with the OAuth provider.
 If they change their name on Github, it will also change in Full Circle.
 When a user logs in, all information is updated in this way from the provider.
 This information can be found in oauth_params in oauth_user.rb.
 When a change is needed for the User model's attributes, these can be updated here and should not effect anything else.